Budget Savvy Back to School Shopping

 If you know of stores that have some or many items you need for school, check if they will have a promotion available any time in the near future.

-Takeaway: Research back-to-school promotions.
-That way, you can be prepared to buy when the time is right – and so are the prices.
+Research back-to-school promotions.
+That way, you can be prepared to buy when the time – and the prices – are just right.

 3. Coupon Clipping